Who we are

 The International Folk Dancers of Ottawa, established in the early 1970s, is a non-profit group for the support and preservation of recreational folk dancing in the Ottawa-Hull area.
 It sponsors events for local folk dancers and the community at large, and stays in touch with other folk dancing groups and their events nationally and internationally.

 We no longer have a performance component to our club.
-We may be able to provide animation for your activity, if you give us adequate advanced notice.

 When & Where?